tuub/kitodo-mediaserver/doc/Developer-Guide.md

 ## Configuration files

 *Basic configurations* are declared using YAML, hereto: [Configuration file](Configuration-file.md).
 The main configuration file is [default.yml](../kitodo-mediaserver-core/src/main/resources/config/default.yml).
 Any configuration parameter in this file can be overridden in [local.yml](../kitodo-mediaserver-local/src/main/resources/config/local.yml).
-The latter must in the repository be left empty, only to be used for local installations.
+The latter must be left empty in the repository, only to be used for local installations.
 Occasionally there are additional configurations in the application.yml of each module.

 The system also allows a dev.yml to be used for developing puposes and a secrets.yml containing passwords and suchs to be deployed only on production servers.
 An example of a dev.yml using console logging and hibernate printouts looks like this:
 ```yml